 E. The first is a result presented to weaken the position that the argument calls into question; the second is a result presented to support another result that opposes that position.

-The position that the argument calls into question: a specification that creativity is no longer limited by intelligence at or above a specific level of IQ – That is, a moderate level of intelligence (IQ) is necessary to be creative, at higher IQ levels intelligence and creativity diverges and are not correlated.
+The position (of some researchers) that the argument calls into question: creativity is no longer limited by intelligence at or above a specific level of IQ – That is, at IQ levels higher than a certain value, intelligence and creativity are not correlated.
+(For explanation’s sake, let us call this position A).

-B. The first boldfaced part (result 1) does not object to the position (judgement), rather it supports.
-The second boldfaced part does not support the position (judgement), rather it opposes.
+B. The first boldfaced part (result 1) does not object to the position (judgment) of the researchers that the argument calls into question, rather it supports.
+The second boldfaced part does not support the position (judgment), rather it opposes.

-C. The second boldfaced part does not weaken, but strengthens another result (result 2) that opposes the position.
+C. The second boldfaced part does not weaken, but strengthens another result (result 2) that opposes the position (of the researchers) that the argument calls into question.

-E. The first boldfaced part does not weaken, but strengthens the position.
+E. The first boldfaced part does not weaken, but strengthens the position of the researchers that the argument calls into question.

 Answer: D